 This application is made for and on behalf of the applicant or organization identified above.
-I certify that I a
+I certify that I am empowered by the applicant or organization to ensure that all activities undertaken by the applicant or organization can be financed and carried out in accordance with the standard required by DGCAR.